Blue Owl Capital (NYSE:OBDC) versus FS KKR Capital (NYSE:FSK) Head to Head Analysis

-FS KKR Capital (NYSE:FSK – Get Free Report) and Blue Owl Capital (NYSE:OBDC – Get Free Report) are both mid-cap finance companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their institutional ownership, analyst recommendations, dividends, profitability, valuation, risk and earnings.
+Blue Owl Capital (NYSE:OBDC – Get Free Report) and FS KKR Capital (NYSE:FSK – Get Free Report) are both mid-cap finance companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their risk, institutional ownership, analyst recommendations, earnings, profitability, valuation and dividends.

-36.3% of FS KKR Capital shares are owned by institutional investors.
-Comparatively, 42.8% of Blue Owl Capital shares are owned by institutional investors.
-0.3% of FS KKR Capital shares are owned by company insiders.
-Comparatively, 0.1% of Blue Owl Capital shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+42.8% of Blue Owl Capital shares are held by institutional investors.
+Comparatively, 36.3% of FS KKR Capital shares are held by institutional investors.
+0.1% of Blue Owl Capital shares are held by company insiders.
+Comparatively, 0.3% of FS KKR Capital shares are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

 Profitability